Login Start 15-Day Free Trial

 1. Distribution AI (All-in-one content distribution and social media management tool)

-Small & mid-sized teams, creators, and agencies looking to repurpose long-form content (blogs, videos, podcasts) into high-performing social posts
+Ideal for: Small and mid-sized teams, creators, and agencies who want to transform long-form content (such as blogs, videos, or podcasts) into effective social media posts.

-Distribution AI is designed to eliminate the most time-consuming part of social media: Brainstorming ideas and manually creating content.
+Distribution AI streamlines the most time-consuming aspect of social media: brainstorming ideas and manually crafting content.

-With Distribution AI, you can just drop a blog, podcast, or video link, and it automatically generates dozens of optimized posts tailored to each platform—LinkedIn carousels, Facebook posts, X threads, Instagram reels, captions, and more.
+Simply provide a blog, podcast, or video link, and Distribution AI will automatically generate dozens of optimized posts for each platform, such as LinkedIn carousels, Facebook posts, X threads, Instagram reels, captions, and more.

-It also auto-schedules posts based on optimal times, supports custom templates, and creates platform-specific variations in seconds.
-The best part?
-You can also generate AI images, infographics for your social posts, and A/B test multiple post versions to see which one works the best for your audience.
+It also auto-schedules posts for the best times, supports custom templates, and quickly creates platform-specific variations.
+Additionally, you can generate AI images, infographics for your social posts, and A/B test multiple versions to determine which performs best with your audience.

 Key features: